 If $u$ is an eigenfunction of the $p$-Laplacian, this operator is defined pointwise only where the gradient of $u$ is non zero (and so $u$ is locally smooth) and it is easily proved that at these points it is strictly elliptic.
 For convenience, denote by $P^{II}_u$ the second order part of $P_u$, which is

 or equivalently

 Note that $P_u(u)=(p-1)\Delta_p(u)$ and $P^{II} _u(u)=\Delta_p(u)$.

-The main property enjoyed by the linearized $p$-Laplacian is the following version of the celebrated Bochner formula. \begin{prop}[p-\textsc{Bochner formula}] Given $x\in M$, a domain $U$ containing $x$, and a function $u\in C^2(U)$, if $\nabla u |_x\neq 0$ on $U$ we have
+The main property enjoyed by the linearized $p$-Laplacian is the following version of the celebrated Bochner formula. \begin{prop}[p-\textsc{Bochner formula}] Given $x\in M$, a domain $U$ containing $x$, and a function $u\in C^3(U)$, if $\nabla u |_x\neq 0$ on $U$ we have

-In particular this equality holds if $u$ is an eigenfunction of the $p$-Laplacian and $\nabla u |_x \neq 0$. \end{prop} \begin{proof} Just as in the usual Bochner formula, the main ingredients for this formula are the commutation rule for third derivatives and some computations.
+In particular this equality holds if $u$ is an eigenfunction of the $p$-Laplacian, $p\geq 2$ and $\nabla u |_x \neq 0$; or also if $1<p<2$ and $\nabla u|_x \neq 0$ and $u(x)\neq 0$. \end{prop} \begin{proof} Just as in the usual Bochner formula, the main ingredients for this formula are the commutation rule for third derivatives and some computations.

 First, compute $\Delta (\abs{\nabla u}^p)$, and to make the calculation easier consider a normal coordinate system centered at the point under consideration.
 Using the notation introduced in Section \ref{sec_not} we have